-Being a Florida native, there were very few soups I would have because let’s face it, here we are in the middle of November and it was still pushing 90 degrees there a few days ago.
+Being a Florida native, there were very few soups I would have because let’s face it, here for most days in winter, it can easily be pushing 80 degrees.
 Living near Orlando’s Little Saigon area (now called ViMi last time I checked), there were a plethora of fantastic Asian noodle houses around.
 Vietnamese Pho was especially popular and so this udon soup brings me back there even for a bit.
 It is great for hangovers and really fills and warms the belly.

 Did I mention how easy it was too??